CodeSleeve/asset-pipeline/README.md

 ### Can I do conditional includes?

-There is no mechanism to conditionally include assets via the asset pipeline.
+There is no built-in mechanism to conditionally include assets via the asset pipeline.
 One technique  I use is to namespace my html page in my layout view.
 I create a view share that always contains the current route for me.

 ```html
   <html class="<?= $currentRoute ?>" lang="en">